ColinBerryMD/fluffy-waffle/README.md

  I have a bash script (excluded by gitignore) that sets passwords and account info as environmental variables. export_config is an empty version of this script.
 I tried to put comments with end runs near near most places in the code that need an environmental variable.
 I also trap the first 'key error' for a smooth landing if critical environmental variables aren't set.

 Some Twilio situations break the program rather than throw a catchable exception.
 Their Alarm utility doesn't seem to stop this.
 I'm trying to make all the 'reasonable' user errors and catch the ones I can for flash messages and do overs.
-They do have a way to check the status (ie has it been read or recieved) which I will work in later.
+I do verify that webhook posts are from them and track the progress of outgoing messages from queued to sent to delivered (or undelivered or failed).

 We now have the ability to create named client groups.
+The active group is used to facilitate sending messages to one or more clients of current clinical importance from a set of tabs on the right side (bottom with a phone sized screen) of the messaging dashboard.

 Works with multiple phone numbers (ie accounts).
 - Each account has an owner (assigned at creation) and multiple users who are added on later.
 A client can message any account they like.